Road Warden Scheme

 A number of communities, especially the larger rural parishes with small populations, struggle to find the volunteers available to assist with community projects.

 There are, however, several organisations that can assist with providing volunteers and we are already working with a number of them.
-These include the Community Payback Service, Army Cadet Force (Western part of the County), Police Cadets and Westward Pathfinder.
+These include the Community Payback Service, Army Cadet Force (Western part of the County), and Police Cadets .
 You can make contact with these organisations directly or we are happy to facilitate this for you.